finagle/finagle-clojure/mysql/README.md

 * `finagle-clojure.mysql.client`: a collection of functions for connecting to a MySQL client and parsing the results
 * `finagle-clojure.mysql.value`: private helpers for translating values between Java/Clojure types and internal finagle-mysql types

+### Tests

+There are integration tests that require a running MySQL server.
+You can skip running these tests like this (they'll still run in CI):

+    lein midje :filter -mysql